 3. Use GIF to guide subscribers to Call-to-action

 If your GIF is well structured and designed, it will surely lead the readers to the call-to-action button.
 Therefore, always make sure that you deliver precise, short, and focused story that can lead to CTA clicks.
-This GIF email by The Dorothy Perkins delivers the specific message to the subscriber redirects the subscriber to the “Shop Dresses” CTA button.
+This GIF email by The Dorothy Perkins delivers the specific message to the subscriber redirecting the subscriber to the “Shop Dresses” CTA button.

 4. Take image file size seriously

-The success of GIFs in emails depend mainly on their resolution and the number of frames.
+The success of GIFs in emails depends mainly on their resolution and the number of frames.
 Keep the frames focused and simple, try to animate only one part of email and reduce the use of colors in it.